Common Walkability Issues

 Footpaths on both sides of the street provides options and means that people don’t have to cross the road to walk on a footpath.
 Busy areas should always have footpaths on both sides of the street.

-Cars parked anywhere on the verge can obstruct walking, sometimes requiring a detour off the footpath, and sometimes dangerously onto the road.
+Cars parked anywhere on the footpath or verge can obstruct walking, sometimes requiring a detour off the footpath or verge, and sometimes dangerously onto the road.
+For many people who use a wheelchair or push a pram, a car parked on a footpath can completely obstruct where they need to travel.

 Even if cars aren’t parked over the footpath, their weight compresses the ground, making it harder for grass and tree roots to grow.
-It’s illegal throughout Queensland.
+It’s illegal throughout Queensland and we encourage you to report illegal footpath and verge parking to your local authority.

-- The faster a vehicle is travelling, the more time it takes for a driver to react and slow down.
-In other words, a faster car is more likely to hit something or someone.
+- The faster a vehicle is travelling, the more time it takes for a driver to react and stop.
+In other words, a faster car is more likely to hit someone or something.

 - People are less likely to walk near fast traffic because they feel unsafe.
-This means parents don’t let their kids play on footpaths, and what were once pleasant high streets for shopping are now generally unpleasant areas. [insert picture of somewhere like Ipswich Rd, or Gympie Road].
-Fast traffic also means that the area is often noisy.
+This means parents are less likely to encourage their kids walk to school and don’t let their kids play near footpaths.
+Fast traffic also means that the area is often noisy, and what were once pleasant high streets for shopping are now generally unpleasant areas.

 Lower speeds make it safer and more pleasant to walk.